samraHanif0340/samraHanif0340.github.io/_portfolio/rfid_system_simulation.md

 ## Model

 {: .notice--warning}
-Additional content and explanation may be added in this page as and when time permits.
 Any questions through email on the simulation is much welcomed.

 The main file in this simulation model is named `PSKSim.m`.
 To begin, simply run this main file with the preset default simulation parameters.
 It will plot various graphs visualizing the entire signal transmission from the transmitter to the symbol decision stage.